Last updated: July 8, 2019

 When identifying reliable resources for accurate genealogies, keep in mind that there are two types of sources of information: primary and secondary.
-A primary source of information or record is the originator of the record.
-For example, church records regarding a birth, death, or funeral service written at the time of the event would be primary.
-A written account compiled years later and based upon information others had obtained would be secondary.
+A primary source of information is the originator of the record.
+For example, church records regarding a baptism or funeral service written at the time of the event would be primary.
+A written account twenty years later based on an interview with the priest who performed the service would be secondary.

 Types of Information

 In order to create a reliable history, certain key elements must be known, gathered, researched, and then scrutinized for reliability.
 The most important types of information genealogists use include:

 Understanding customs or practices that were widely used throughout the period, place, or culture a person may have lived in is also of great value.

 One problem that frequently arises when trying to establish reliable genealogies is distinguishing people with the same name.
 It's important to use all available tools at your disposal when separating a person's identity from other same-name people, those who use nicknames, and those with similar occupations.